-When I step into an evidence room and take boxes, crates, files and binders full of reports, notes, pictures and other pieces of evidence in a cold case down to my little cubicle, I am overwhelmed by a number of emotions ranging from curiosity to bewilderment, from anger to sheer grief, from determination and hope to despair.
-But I must prepare them for re-investigation.
+When you step into an evidence room and take boxes, crates, files and binders full of reports, notes, pictures and other pieces of evidence in a cold case down to your desk, you can get overwhelmed by a number of emotions ranging from curiosity to bewilderment, from anger to sheer grief, from determination and hope to despair.
+But you must prepare the file for re-investigation hence the Cold Cases 101 section.

 It took a while before I found the most effective way to prepare cold cases for re-investigation.
 The very first time, I placed all the boxes, binders, folders and plastic evidence bags around me hoping that one of them would signal where to start first.
 Of course, they all wanted to be looked at first so that was no help at all and if you ever try your hand at cold cases do not start that way.
 It will only get you so overwhelmed that you do not know where to start.
 You are left feeling drained as if by just looking at the boxes all your energy gets taken away.
 This will happen to anyone no matter how dedicated to crime solving they are.